lmiori92/saf7730_reverse_engineering/README.md

 # saf7730_reverse_engineering
 SAF7730 reverse engineering material and data for analyzing how to toggle input source programmatically on a Opel CD30 Grundig Delphi variant.

+# Contributions

+Contributions are clearly welcome!
+Please create a pull request with your additional information or software you have.
+If you are not experienced with git(hub), then please also drop an e-mail.

 # Goal
 Understand the communication protocol since there is no available public documentation.